usail-hkust/JailTrickBench/README.md

   - AmpleGCG: If you cannot load the huggingface model directly using the `AutoModelForCausalLM.from_pretrained()` function, you may need to download the attack model `osunlp/AmpleGCG-llama2-sourced-llama2-7b-chat` and `osunlp/AmpleGCG-llama2-sourced-vicuna-7b` from the Hugging Face first.
 - Defense Model:
   - RPO: You need to run the RPO method from the original repository to get the defense adversarial suffix.
 We also provide the results we obtained.
   - Advertorial Training: You need to train the adversarial training model to get the defense model.
 You can save the defense model to `"./models/defense/`.
-Due to the space limitation, we cannot provide the pre-trained model in annoymous repository.
+Due to the space limitation, we cannot provide the pre-trained model in anonymous repository.
 After the paper is public, we will provide the pre-trained model in the official repository.
   - Safety Training: You need to train the safety training model to get the defense model.
 You can save the defense model to `"./models/defense/`.
-Due to the space limitation, we cannot provide the pre-trained model in annoymous repository.
+Due to the space limitation, we cannot provide the pre-trained model in anonymous repository.
 After the paper is public, we will provide the pre-trained model in the official repository.

 ### 1.3 One-Click Run